myraahsan/myra-python-projects/Gun violence in the US - July 2023/README.md

 ### Tools
-The project used Excel, Python and Tableau.
+The project used Python and Tableau.
 The following libraries were used in Python:

 Pandas